kindl/Hypatia/README.md

 * Simplifier: I can't think before I had my coffee.
 A sip from the Simplifier and my world looks much clearer.
 * Aliases: Time to brush my teeth.
 The Aliases brushes out all the bacteria and rename complicated patterns and types to simpler ones.
 * Typechecker: Now I start with the actual work and I check if my types are correct.
 * Sorting: In the evening, my creativity awakes.
-I sort my let-bindings and transpile my syntax tree into an imperative dynamic language.
+I sort my let-bindings and compile my syntax tree into an imperative dynamic language.
-* Transpiler: At night, I write the result down in lua, so that I don't forget anything.
+* Compiler: At night, I write the result down in lua, so that I don't forget anything.
 * ModuleSystem: Is it bedtime already?
 Again?
 Tomorrow will be a good day, good that I have everything planned in my ModuleSystem.

 It was nice to talk with you stranger.